nelpy/nelpy/README.rst

         :width: 100%
         :align: center

-Nelpy makes it easy to interact with the ephys data, but also to do the actual analysis.
+Nelpy makes it easy to do all of the above, to interact with the ephys data, and to visualize the results.

-To see the full code that was used to generate these figures, take a look at the `linear track example analysis <https://github.com/nelpy/example-analyses/LinearTrackDemo.ipynb>`_.
+To see the full code that was used to generate the figures above, take a look at the `linear track example analysis <https://github.com/nelpy/example-analyses/LinearTrackDemo.ipynb>`_.

 Getting started
 ===============